 Prevention is key when it comes to dehydration.
 You’ll find my rehydration tips below, but by that point your body is already suffering from all of these symptoms.

-Symptoms of not drinking enough water include:
+Symptoms of not drinking enough water can include:

 • Dry mouth/thirst